mosaiqo/translatable/README.md

 $article->isTranslated('ca');
 ```

-You can get the holw translations instance
+You can get the hole translations instance, it will return a collection of the ArticleLocale

 ```php
 $article->translations();